Skip to content

 Career Opportunities

-Graduates of the program have a number of career opportunities available to them.
-Work as multi-disciplinary product designers, design researchers, product development experts, directors, or practitioners.
-Other U graduates have been employed as industrial & graphic designers and product & industrial designers.
-For students who want to continue their education at the graduate level, careers as professors, administrators, and interactions designers.
+As a multi-disciplinary design student, you will help map the future of design through production, research, strategy, entrepreneurship, and leadership.
+Graduates of the program have a number of career opportunities available to them, working as multi-disciplinary product designers, design researchers, product development experts, directors, or practitioners.
+Other U graduates have been employed as industrial & graphic designers for small and large companies, started their own businesses, and worked for tech companies like Adobe.
+For students who want to continue their education at the graduate level, MDD grads have gone on to specialize in various fields such as architecture, exhibit design, web design (UX UI) global innovation and design research.